-Henry Ford testing a car (by hitting it with an ax) he envisioned, and which his company built — made from hemp
+Henry Ford testing a car he envisioned (by hitting it with an ax), and which his company built—from hemp

 ✥ ✥ ✥